General Foundations of Spatial Sense

 Reasoning is a mental process in which ideas are logically connected.
 It is an important skill because it allows students to structure their thinking by integrating knowledge and establishing relationships between ideas and concepts.
 In measurement, there are many relationships to be understood (for example, relationships among attributes, relationships among units of measurement).
 Reasoning in a measurement context involves analyzing the similarities and differences among measurable attributes, to drawing conclusions, and, ultimately, to applying knowledge in a new context.
 By asking students to justify their reasoning and explain their approaches to solving problems, teachers can foster intellectual curiosity and lead students to move beyond a simple answer to reflect on the fundamental concepts of the attributes.

-To help students develop the ability to reason in measure measurement situations, teachers should ask open-ended questions and provide varied and complex problem situations.
+To help students develop the ability to reason in measurement situations, teachers should ask open-ended questions and provide varied and complex problem situations.
 They should encourage students to:

 • concretely represent their thinking;